Services

 I write such stories on software engineering.

-There's no specific frequency, as I don't make up these.
+There's no specific frequency, as I don't make these up.

 Follow me on LinkedIn and Twitter for more such stuff, straight from the production oven!